SzymonMakula/sigma-cropper/README.md

 ## Slots

-- `selection` - HTMLElement represeting the "cropping area".
-The Element width and height are both set to `var(--cropper-min-w")px`.
+- `selection` - HTMLElement representing the "cropping area".
+The Element width and height are both set to `var(--cropper-min-w")`.
 Any parts of the input image that fall into the slot Element area are copied over to the output image.
 Use this slot to style the selection element according to your needs.
 Do not modify the slots dimensions - these are to be handled internally by the WebComponent itself.

 ## CSS variables

-- `--cropper-min-w: number` - Specifies the `N x N` selection area dimension.
-The value must be an integer and it's value will be internally converted into a dimension specified in `pixels`.
+- `--cropper-min-w: px` - Specifies the `N x N` selection area dimension.
+The value must be specified in pixels.

 # Developing